Chut people's rice

 There are many male snails in Minh Hoa, they often live in streams with clean, clear water sources.
 Local people often catch snails to process into many different dishes, but the most popular dish is boiled snails.

 Boiled male snails are dipped in lemongrass salt and chili salt.
-When eating, pick at the grapefruit thorns, the snails taste very delicious.
-The snail broth can be used to cook potato vegetable soup or other sour soups, very rich and delicious in the hot season.
+When eating, pick at the grapefruit thorns, the snails have a delicious taste.
+The snail broth can be used to cook potato soup or other sour soups, very rich and delicious in the hot season.

 In addition, male snails are also processed into fried snails, snail sauce dipped with rice paper (rice paper) that diners will remember forever after eating it once.